ralna/GALAHAD/doc/Julia/rst-dir/llst_functions.rst

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of residuals
+		- is a scalar variable of type Int32 that holds the number of residuals

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables
+		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- radius

-		- is a scalar of type double, that holds the trust-region radius, :math:`\Delta`, used. radius must be strictly positive
+		- is a scalar of type T that holds the trust-region radius, :math:`\Delta`, used. radius must be strictly positive

 	*
 		- A_ne

-		- is a scalar variable of type int, that holds the number of entries in the observation matrix :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of entries in the observation matrix :math:`A`.

 	*
 		- A_val

-		- is a one-dimensional array of size A_ne and type double, that holds the values of the entries of the observation matrix :math:`A` in any of the available storage schemes.
+		- is a one-dimensional array of size A_ne and type T that holds the values of the entries of the observation matrix :math:`A` in any of the available storage schemes.

 	*
 		- b

-		- is a one-dimensional array of size m and type double, that holds the values :math:`b` of observations.
+		- is a one-dimensional array of size m and type T that holds the values :math:`b` of observations.
 The i-th component of b, i = 0, ... , m-1, contains :math:`b_i`.

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that holds the values :math:`x` of the optimization variables.
+		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
 The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.

 	*
 		- S_ne

-		- is a scalar variable of type int, that holds the number of entries in the scaling matrix :math:`S` if it not the identity matrix.
+		- is a scalar variable of type Int32 that holds the number of entries in the scaling matrix :math:`S` if it not the identity matrix.

 	*
 		- S_val

-		- is a one-dimensional array of size S_ne and type double, that holds the values of the entries of the scaling matrix :math:`S` in any of the available storage schemes.
+		- is a one-dimensional array of size S_ne and type T that holds the values of the entries of the scaling matrix :math:`S` in any of the available storage schemes.
 If S_val is NULL, :math:`S` will be taken to be the identity matrix.

 .. index:: pair: function; llst_information
 .. _doxid-galahad__llst_8h_1a88854815d1c936131dcc762c64275d6f: